-• Applicants whose conviction or exit from incarceration, occurred within the past 5 years for felony drug/narcotic related offenses involving the sale or manufacturing will result in denial.
-Anyone convicted of these crimes greater than these terms will be reviewed using an individualized assessment.
+Any conviction that occurred within the past 5 years for felony drug/narcotic related offenses involving the sale or manufacturing will result in denial.
+Anyone convicted of these crimes greater than 5 years but less than 10 years will be reviewed using an individualized assessment.

-Individualized Assessments to determine admittance or denial of an applicant shall consist of but not be limited to the following information to evaluate the impact and suitability for admission into the property.
+Individualized Assessments to determine admittance or denial shall consist of but not be limited to the following information to evaluate the impact and suitability for admission into the property.

-- 1. the seriousness of the criminal offense: - 2. the relationship between the criminal offense and the safety and security of tenants, staff or property; - 3. the length of time since the offense, with particular weight being given to significant periods of good behavior; - 4. the age of the household member at the time of the offense; - 5. the number and nature of any other criminal convictions; - 6. evidence of rehabilitation; - 7. tenancy supports or other risk mitigation services the applicant will be receiving during the tenancy.
+- 1. the seriousness of the criminal offense: - 2. the relationship between the criminal offense and the safety and security of tenants, staff or property; - 3. the length of time since the offense, with particular weight being given to significant periods of good behavior; - 4. the age of the household member at the time of the offense; - 5. the number and nature of any other criminal convictions; - 6. evidence of rehabilitation, such as employment, participation in a drug or alcohol treatment program or recommendations from a parole or probation officer, employer, teacher, social worker or community leader. - 7. tenancy supports or other risk mitigation services the applicant will be receiving during the tenancy.